scythe/mdqs/README.md

 is mostly single-family homes, they are mostly on small properties that lead to a higher density-in-reality for most residents than what we observe in Philadelphia, where the majority of residents live in low-density sprawl, despite its larger urban core.

+The density that cities become known for -- where Boston and Philadelphia still rank high -- are instead found in the top two octiles, where we can clearly see that the core of Boston is much denser than that of Denver.
+The top-octile rankings of cities largely reproduce the "common knowledge" belief that older, more expensive cities tend to be more dense.
+But as we can see, this does not always extend to the median resident's lifestyle.

 ## Where did you get these data?

 The population and area of ZIP codes were compiled by [Splitwise](http://splitwise.com) and made freely available based on